 To understand how this plays out for your student, please use this handbook as a guide.
 The MUSD Student Bill of Rights and Student Believer document help make crystal clear our belief in treating students with kindness, fairness, dignity, and respect.
 Education in the 21st century seeks to prepare students for occupations and technologies that have not yet been conceived.
 The MUSD Graduate Profile seeks to guarantee our students know how to learn on their own after graduation.
-Students who are confident in their ability to THINK, ADAPT, COLLABORATE, COMMUNICATE, PRODUCE, and CONTRIBUTE will find the flexibility to respond to an ever-changing future.
-The Class of 2025 will conduct an oral defense of their learning as a requirement their senior year.
+Students who are confident in their ability to THINK, ADAPT, COLLABORATE, COMMUNICATE, PRODUCE, and CONTRIBUTE will find the flexibility to respond to an everchanging future.
+The Class of 2025 will conduct an oral defense of their learning as a requirement in their senior year.

-We know we really need each other as partners and extensions of collective values.
-Your expectations at home and ours at school can be aligned.
-When we work together on positive skills, attitudes, behaviors, and outcomes, students feel supported.
+We must be partners and extensions of your values.
+Your expectations at home and ours at school can be aligned when families and teachers communicate.
 Our choice to work together will truly define the success of our students.